Triadica/guidebook/docs/lines.md

 There are two components provided under `triadica.comp.tube`:

 `comp-tube` draws a curve into a tube by generating triangles.
-Some drawbacks is you have to pass a `:normal0` argument to help it decide how to start to cross product for tube surfaces. `normal0` is a `vec3` vector that is not supposed to be parallel with any 2 points.
+Some drawbacks is you have to pass a `:normal0` argument to help it decide how to start to cross product for tube surfaces. `normal0` is a `vec3` vector that is not supposed to be parallel with any 2 points, default value is `[] 0 0 1`.
 For smooth curves, it's not hard to pick:

 ```cirru
 comp-tube $ {} (:draw-mode :line-loop)